omnidan/redux-undo/README.md

   jumpToPastType: ActionTypes.JUMP_TO_PAST, // define custom action type for this jumpToPast action
   jumpToFutureType: ActionTypes.JUMP_TO_FUTURE, // define custom action type for this jumpToFuture action

-  clearHistoryType: ActionTypes.CLEAR_HISTORY, // define custom action type for this clearHistory action
+  clearHistoryType: ActionTypes.CLEAR_HISTORY, // [beta only] define custom action type for this clearHistory action

   initTypes: ['@@redux-undo/INIT'] // history will be (re)set upon init action type